Skip to content

 The secondary outcome was to assess the ability of each triage tool to predict major trauma (ISS* >15) and mortality.

 *What is the ISS?
-The ISS is the Injury Severity Score, a score of trauma by anatomical body part(s).
+The ISS is the Injury Severity Score, a trauma score by anatomical body part(s).
 It gives a number – or score – to denote the severity of a patient’s injuries.
 The higher the score, the more severe the injuries.
 The ISS is an internationally recognised number that’s particularly helpful for research and audit purposes.
-TARN, the Trauma Audit and Research Network, give a worked example of how ISS is calculated here.
+TARN, the Trauma Audit and Research Network, explains how ISS is calculated here.

 How was the study performed?

-The performance characteristics of each triage tool were evaluated by assessing the sensitivity, specificity, rates of under-triage (1-sensitivity) and over-triage (1-positive predictive value).
-The primary analysis of the data was conducted on patients with complete pre-hospital physiological data, whilst secondary analysis was performed using first recorded data.
+The performance characteristics of each triage tool were evaluated by assessing the sensitivity, specificity, and rates of under-triage (1-sensitivity) and over-triage (1-positive predictive value).
+The primary data analysis was conducted on patients with complete pre-hospital physiological data, while secondary analysis was performed using first-recorded data.

 What were the results?

-15,133 patients met TARN inclusion criteria.
-8,255 patients had complete first recorded data available.
+15,133 patients met the TARN inclusion criteria.
+8,255 patients had completed the first recorded data available.
 Complete pre-hospital data was available in 4,962 patients.

-When it came to the other secondary outcome, predicting mortality, all tools had similar sensitivities between 84-97%, except PTT with the lowest sensitivity at just 71%.
+Regarding the other secondary outcome, predicting mortality, all tools had similar sensitivities between 84% and 97%, except PTT, which had the lowest sensitivity at just 71%.

 What about over/under triage?